webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Throws-with-Deadly-Accuracy.md

 ---
 aliases:
-  - Throws with Deadly Accuracy
+- "Throws with Deadly Accuracy"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Throws with Deadly Accuracy
-collection: Foci
-kind: Compendium
 ---

 ## Throws with Deadly Accuracy
 Everything that leaves your hand goes exactly where you'd like it to go and at the range and speed to make the perfect impact.